 On December 19th a former leader of Cambodia’s brutal Khmer Rouge regime told a court that he and his comrades were not “bad people,” denying responsibility for the deaths of 1.7 million people during the Khmer Rouge’s 1970s rule.
 He blamed Vietnam for any atrocities.

 “Nuon Chea’s defiant statements came as a UN-backed tribunal began questioning him and two other Khmer Rouge leaders in court for the first time on Monday, December 19th.
 Opening statements in the long-awaited trial began in late November.
-This week the court focuses on charges involving the forced movement of people and crimes against humanity.
-After this week the trial will resume in 2012.
+This week the court focuses on charges involving forced movement of people and crimes against humanity.
+After this week the trial will resume in 2012.”

 After the Khmer Rouge captured Phnom Penh on April 17, 1975, they began moving an estimated 1 million people – even hospital patients – from the capital into the countryside to create a communist agrarian utopia.

-As the former Brother Number Two of the Khmer Rouge, under his leadership up to two million Cambodian people died in the 1970s.
-His comment came as part of a protracted history lesson to the students, monks, and victims who gathered at a specially built courthouse on the outskirts of Phnom Penh, the Cambodian capital.”
+As the former Brother Number Two of the Khmer Rouge, under his leadership two million Cambodian people died in the 1970s.
+His comment came as part of a protracted history lesson to the students, monks, and victims who gathered at a specially built courthouse on the outskirts of Phnom Penh, the capital.”

 In a speech lasting more than an hour Nuon Chea, laid the blame for the war crimes, genocide, and crimes against humanity, with Cambodia’s neighbour Vietnam.